SunbirdAI/ug-news-data-collection/README.md

-## ug-news-data
+## UG News Data
-Python scripts for collecting Ugandan news using web scraping techniques
+Python scripts for scraping the web for Ugandan news.
+The news is collected from the websites of Uganda's leading newspapers.

 #### Project Setup
-* Clone the project using this link https://github.com/NLSanyu/ug-news-data.git
-* Install the requirements using `pip install -r requirements.txt`
+* Clone the project using this link and install the requirements using `pip install -r requirements.txt`.
+If using pipenv, run the `pipenv shell` command.